AP Explains: US sanctions on Huawei bite, but who gets hurt?

 RIPPLE EFFECTS

-The list of chip companies expected to be hit hardest includes Micron Technologies, Qualcomm, Qorvo and Skyworks Solutions, which all have listed Huawei as a major customer in their annual reports.
+The list of chip companies expected to be hit hardest includes Micron Technologies, Qualcomm, Qorvo and Skyworks Solutions, which all have listed Huawei as a major customer.
 Others likely to suffer are Xilinx, Broadcom and Texas Instruments, according to industry analysts.

 Being cut off from Huawei will also compound the pain the chip sector is already experiencing from the Trump administration's rising China tariffs.